 - electing a committee

-- having council tenants who live in the area of benefit
+- having council tenants who live in the area

 Residents' and community associations are encouraged to adopt a committee structure where members are nominated for key posts such as chair, secretary and treasurer.
-A number of 'ordinary members' can also be elected, dependent on the constitution.
+A number of 'ordinary members' can also be elected, depending on the constitution.

 Support for Resident and Community Associations